Roots & Dreams and Mustard Seeds Inc.

 Organized and led by members with lived experience of poverty, projects include worker co-op development, community owned real-estate, co-op housing, food access, mutual aid, labor organizing, youth and wellness programming, a community center, and mobilizing for direct action for legislative change .

 Since our founding in late 2017, we have witnessed how our seeds, empowered by community roots, have grown to include so many solidarity economy projects.
-Want to take part?
-Contribute to our work by donating or volunteering today.
+We welcome you to join us!

 Philosophy